Private Healing Sessions

 Gin offers private Restorative yoga sessions both in-studio (in Sparkill), and in the comfort of your home.
 1:1 sessions are guided by your needs and interests.
 They can be profoundly helpful when healing from illness or injury, or seeking relief from anxiety, stress, or poor sleep.
 Restorative yoga is a practice about coming more fully into your body, working from whatever state you are in the moment.
 Whether interested in moving more easily, or resting more deeply – each session includes attention to breath, alignment, and interoceptive awareness – the sensory space within the body.

-When working individually, Gin draws from Restorative practices, yoga Nidra, Ayurveda, and energetic, anatomical and developmental understandings of movement to cultivate a practice that supports your overall wellbeing.
 No prior experience of any kind is required; come as you are, in comfortable clothes.
 These practices are inclusive, for all ages and abilities, and can be modified to most needs.
 Please don’t hesitate to reach out with any questions or concerns.

 Frank Vogt is a new York state licensed and board certified acupuncturist and herbalist.
 He graduated in 2005, receiving a master’s degree in Oriental Medicine at Touro College.
 Frank’s strong desire to understand and practice some of the world’s most important traditional healing has lead him to travel and learn from many great healers.
 He combines acupuncture with cranio-sacral therapy, qi gong healing, and classic Chinese herbology.
 He is also a Reiki master and a popular meditation teacher in New York City.